mohidulislam24/mohidulislam24/README.md

 - 📫 How to reach me **mohidul.cseju27@gmail.com** <!-- **mohidul.islam@bjitacademy.com** -->

-- ⚡ Fun fact **Work should be fun, even for software engineers.
+- ⚡ Fun fact <br/>**Work should be fun, even for software engineers.
 Forty-nine percent of respondents cited their biggest reason for not liking a specific language as "it's not fun to program."**

 <h3 align="left">🎓Education</h3>